 No. There are several design options when removing a level crossing to separate the road and railway line.
 These options include building a railway bridge over the road, lowering the railway line under the road, lowering the road under the railway line or a road bridge over the railway line.

 We will investigate several options before a recommended design is determined.
 Before then, considerations will include community feedback, constructability, cost, technical constraints, impacts to rail operations and road traffic and development opportunites.

 When will you consult with the community regarding this project?

-We started consulting with the community in mid 2016, and the community will have a number opportunities to have their say on the project through the remainder of 2016 and into 2017.
+We started consulting with the community in mid 2016, and the community will have a number opportunities to have their say on the project in 2017.

 Please visit this website regularly for updates about how and when to have your say.